ReviewMyContract.aiReview My Contract

 MN50 employees; 50 job lossesBanned as of Jan 1, 2023Immediately on terminationNo state statute

-GANo mini-WARN; federal onlyEnforceable; must be per statutory formWithin 24 hours of demandForfeiture policies generally enforced
+GANo mini-WARN; federal onlyEnforceable; must follow statutory formWithin 24 hours of demandForfeiture policies generally enforced

 OHNo mini-WARN; federal onlyEnforceable if reasonableFirst payday after separationForfeiture policies generally enforced

 California: The Most Employee-Protective State.
 California is exceptional in multiple respects.
-Non-competes are essentially void (Business & Professions Code § 16600).
-Final wages are due immediately upon termination.
-Accrued vacation is treated as earned wages that cannot be forfeited.
+Non-competes are essentially void (Business & Professions Code § 16600) — *Edwards v.
+Arthur Andersen LLP*, 44 Cal.
+4th 937 (2008) confirmed this applies to all employment-related non-competes with very narrow exceptions.
+Final wages are due immediately upon termination (Lab.
+Code § 201).
+Accrued vacation is treated as earned wages that cannot be forfeited (Lab.
+Code § 227.3).
 The California mini-WARN Act (Cal.
 Lab.
-Code §§ 1400-1408) has no percentage threshold — if you have 75+ employees and lay off 50+, 60 days' notice is required regardless of workforce percentage.
-California also restricts non-disparagement clauses under SB 1162 (2022) and imposes confidentiality requirements on sexual harassment and discrimination settlements.
+Code §§ 1400–1408) has no percentage threshold — if you have 75+ employees and lay off 50+, 60 days' notice is required.
+California also restricts non-disparagement clauses under SB 331 (2021) in settlement agreements involving employment harassment and discrimination.

 Final Pay Timing.
 The timing of your final paycheck affects leverage: in states requiring immediate payment upon termination (California, Colorado, Minnesota), withholding final pay as leverage to get you to sign a severance agreement is an illegal wage withholding.
-In states allowing the next regular payday, employers have a brief window.
-Regardless of state law, your employer cannot condition your final paycheck on signing a severance agreement — that is the payment of wages owed, which is separate from the consideration for your release.
+Regardless of state law, your employer cannot condition your final paycheck on signing a severance agreement — that is payment of wages already owed.

 What to Do

-Before evaluating any severance offer, check your state's laws on three key issues: (1) Non-compete enforceability — if you are in California, Minnesota, Colorado, or Washington, a non-compete in your severance may be largely unenforceable regardless of what you sign.
+Before evaluating any severance offer, check your state's laws on three key issues: (1) Non-compete enforceability — in California, Minnesota, Colorado, Washington, and Oregon, a non-compete in your severance may be largely unenforceable regardless of what you sign.
 (2) Final pay timing and vacation accrual — in states like California and Colorado, accrued vacation is earned wages that must be paid regardless of the severance agreement.
-If it is not included, demand it.
-(3) Mini-WARN Act — if your employer has more than 50-75 employees and is conducting a significant layoff, check whether you were entitled to advance notice.
-Inadequate WARN Act notice is a separate legal claim that must be evaluated independently of the severance offer.
+(3) Mini-WARN Act — if your employer has more than 50–100 employees and is conducting a significant layoff, check whether you were entitled to advance notice.
+New Jersey now separately requires 1 week per year of severance pay on qualified layoffs.

 08Medium Importance